phalcon-orphanage/docs/en/forms.md

     array attributes = []
 ): string
 ```
 Renders a specific item in the form.
-The optional `attributes` array parameter can be used to pass additional parameters for th element to be rendered.
+The optional `attributes` array parameter can be used to pass additional parameters for the element to be rendered.
 If the element is not found in the form, a [Phalcon\Forms\Exception][forms-exception] will be thrown.

 ```php
 public function remove(string $name): bool